 In terms of metal crowns, there are three main types: high noble alloys, noble alloys and non-noble alloys.
 High noble alloys are made from a minimum of 60% precious metals, with gold being the predominant component.
 Noble alloys contain at least 25% precious metal, and non-noble alloys contain less than 25% precious metal.

-The price of a crown is determined by how much precious metal it has.
-Most dentists don’t know the exact material makeup of the crowns they extract.
-Because crowns vary so much in composition, it’s nearly impossible to determine value without the assistance of a precious metal expert like Garfield Refining.
+The price of a metal crown is determined by how much gold or other precious metal it contains.
+Most dentists don’t know the exact material makeup of the crowns they extract, as dentists rarely fabricate crowns themselves anymore.
+Instead, materials like crowns, bridges and inlays are outsourced to dental laboratories.
+Because crowns vary so much in composition, it’s nearly impossible to determine the value without the assistance of a precious metal expert like Garfield Refining.

 On average, we’ve seen dental crowns valued anywhere from $0-$100.
-But lately, the price of gold has reached record highs – around $2,182 per troy ounce (as of March 2024)!
-So now is a better time than ever to sell your metal dental crown.
+But lately, the price of gold has reached record highs – around $2,777 per troy ounce (as of October 2024)!
+So now is a better time than ever to sell your gold dental crown.

 How do I sell my Dental crown?

-Selling a gold crown to a precious metal refiner is a simple process.
-At Garfield, you’ll just fill out a quick form on our website and we’ll send you free shipping materials to mail your dental crown to us.
+Selling a gold crown to a precious metal refinery is a simple process.
+If you choose to sell to Garfield, you’ll just fill out a quick form on our website and we’ll send you free shipping materials to mail your material to us.

-We’ll assay and refine your crown to find its exact precious metal content, and then we’ll determine the value based on the current spot price of gold or other precious metals.
-You’ll then be paid within 1-2 business days!
+We’ll carefully assay your crown to determine its precise precious metal content and calculate its value based on current market prices for gold and any other metals it contains.
+You’ll then receive your payment within just 1–2 business days!

-Remember that any precious metal-containing crown you have is rarely pure, and it will have to be refined.
-Most all precious metal refiners charge a small refining fee to cover the cost of extracting the precious metals.
+Remember that any precious metal-containing item you have will rarely be pure, and will need to be refined in order to extract the precious metals.
+All refineries charge a small refining fee to cover operating costs, but Garfield takes pride in offering the industry’s lowest fees and highest payouts.

 Can I sell my other dental scrap?

-Garfield Refining accepts all dental scrap from the public, including:
+Garfield accepts all dental scrap that contains precious metals, including:

-We accept dental material “as is,” so don’t worry about cleaning your material before sending it in.
+We accept dental material “as is,” so there’s no need to worry about cleaning your material before sending it in.
+Whether you have a sizable collection of dental scrap or just a single cap or crown, we’re here to help you turn your scrap into cash!

-If you’re looking to sell gold dental crowns, download a label and start your shipment today.
+If you’re looking to sell a gold dental crown, download a label and start your shipment today.

 Garfield Refining has been refining precious metals since 1892.
 We’ll get you the best value for your gold, silver, platinum, and palladium, and we have the industry’s best customer service.
 Though we serve various industries, we excel in dental refining.
 For the past thirteen years, Garfield has been named North America’s “Best Dental Refiner” by leading dentists!